James George Barbadoes: Massachusetts General Colored Association

 In 1826, several members of the African Lodge #459 Prince Hall Freemasonry in Boston, Massachusetts, including James G. Barbadoes, met and established the Massachusetts General Colored Association "to promote the welfare of the race by working for the destruction of slavery."
 The Association was an early supporter of William Lloyd Garrison.
-Association members were also active in organizations to furthered their objectives, such as the African Society, the Abiel Smith School, and the African Meeting House.
+Association members were also active in organizations to further their objectives, such as the African Society, the Abiel Smith School, and the African Meeting House.

 The organization was especially concerned with the following Issues: